EndPointCorp/end-point-blog/2018/09/12/postgis-raster-generation.html.md

 specific distance of the pixel’s center; perhaps that technique would lead to a more visually appealing result.
 This is simple enough, using the `ST_PixelAsCentroids()` function to get the centroids of the pixels’ polygons, and then modifying the `schoolcounts` CTE as shown here.
-The key modification -- in fact, the only modification from the earlier version shown above—​is in the `JOIN` clause, which uses `ST_Buffer` to create a circle surrounding a point, in this case, with an arbitrarily chosen radius, and counts the number of schools found within that circle.
+The key modification—​in fact, the only modification from the earlier version shown above—​is in the `JOIN` clause, which uses `ST_Buffer` to create a circle surrounding a point, in this case, with an arbitrarily chosen radius, and counts the number of schools found within that circle.